jonhnet/sonde-search/website/frontend/notifier/index.md

 ### Notification History

-If you've received at least one notification in the past 30 days, the management page will also show you a list of the most recent notifications you've received.
-It will show you the date each sonde was last heard, a link to its SondeHub page, and a link to the same map that was in the notification email.
-Here's an
+The management page lists all of the notifications you've received in the past 30 days.
+For each sonde that landed nearby, you'll see the date and time of the sonde's final reception, the sonde's serial number, a link to SondeHub's page, and the map attached to the notification.
+Here's an example:
-example:

 <table id="history_table"  style="margin: 0 auto;">
         <tbody><tr>